henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

 #### SLAM

-The robot uses a LiDAR module mounted on the rover to perform 2D SLAM and estimate its pose as it creates a map of its environment.
+The robot uses a LiDAR module mounted on the top of the rover to perform 2D SLAM and estimate its pose as it creates a map of the environment.

 <img src="/assets/images/slam_map_hallway.png" width="975" />